JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

     # or give extra information like pairlist

     # add your own definition
-    return zeros(AtomsCalculators.default_force_eltype, length(system))
+    return zeros(AtomsCalculators.promote_force_type(system, calculator), length(system))
 end
 ```

-This creates both `forces` and `forces!`. `AtomsCalculators.default_force_eltype` is a type that can be used to allocate force data.
-You can also allocate for some other type.
+This creates both `forces` and `forces!`. `AtomsCalculators.promote_force_type(system, calculator)` creates a force type for the calculator for given input that can be used to allocate force data.
+You can also allocate for some other type, of your choosing or use the default one.
+You can overload `promote_force_type` for your force type, so that users can preallocate data for the force calculator.

 !!! note "Type definition under @generate_complement macro"
     You need to use explicit definition of type when using